SriHemnath/SriHemnath/README.md

 - 🌱 I’m currently learning bashscript and I am also interested in cloud native technologies
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- 🙂 Proverb: Losing something is not always an end, it can also be a beginning💪
+- 🙂 Proverb: Losing something is not always an end, it can also be the beginning💪
 - ⚡ Fun fact: I love cycling <a href="https://www.strava.com/athletes/83250173" target="_blank"><b>🚴</b></a>

 ### Proficient